Country star Sam Hunt sets Jones Beach show

-Country star Sam Hunt brings his 'Southside Summer' tour to Jones Beach
+Sam Hunt sets Jones Beach show as part of 'Southside Summer' tour

 Country star Sam Hunt is set to play the Northwell Health at Jones Beach Theater in Wantagh on July 24 as part of his "Southside Summer" tour, supporting his upcoming second album.
 General-public tickets go on sale Friday, Feb.
 14, at 9 a.m. at Ticketmaster.com.